Latedog/LostArts/Changelog/Dungeon__June_2020.md

 - Potential name for the game: Lost Arts
 - Restructured level creation and moved the first floor into its own class.
 The Dungeon class now serves as a pseudo pure virtual class.
+- Added Breakables subclass to Monsters which introduces breakable objects
+- Fixed awkward shop lighting of the various objects